PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 ```
 $> echo $HOME
 ```
-5. Copy the `PlayFabMultiplayerLogger.json` file into your `$HOME/PlayFabLogs/config/` directory.
+4. Copy the `PlayFabMultiplayerLogger.json` file into your `$HOME/PlayFabLogs/config/` directory.
 ```
 $> cp <filepath>/PlayFabMultiplayerLogger.json $HOME/PlayFabLogs/config/
 ```
-6. Run the application.
-If using the default configuration of `PlayFabMultiplayerLogger.json`, logs should automatically be written to `/home/<your-username>/PlayFabLogs/log/`.
+5. Run the application.
+Logs will be written to the directory specified by the `logFolder` property of `PlayFabMultiplayerLogger.json`.